Installation of Yang di-Pertuan Agong XVI: Ceremony

 The ceremony followed with the reading of the Oath of Installation out loud by Abdullah.
 The audience stood up in respect.
 The Oath went as follows, in English:

 After Abdullah finished reciting his oath, the nobat immediately played Raja Bertabal (King was installed) as the oath paper was returned to the Grand Chamberlain.

 Azuan then led the threefold acclamation Daulat Tuanku!
 (Long Live the King!) by the crowd, which was repeated thrice.
 Then, Negaraku was played again, accompanied by a 21 gun salute which were given by the Royal Artillery Regiment.

 The prime minister, Mahathir read the congratulatory speech to the Yang di-Pertuan Agong representing the government and people.
 He asserted his loyalty to the throne in the speech.

 Abdullah then gave his first Speech from the Throne.
 In his address, Abdullah professed his wish to generate unity and tolerance between people of different races and religions, by prioritising the people, respecting the elders and honouring the youngsters.
 He also reminded the people not to fight among themselves as unity and tolerance are the pillars of strength of the country.
 He also extend his gratitude towards the government on all their efforts in bettering the country in many aspects.

-The Palace Islamic Affairs Officer, Datuk Abd Aziz Che Yacob lead a prayer, concluding the ceremony.
+The Palace Islamic Affairs Officer, Datuk Abd Aziz Che Yacob led a prayer, concluding the ceremony.
 The guests then stood again as Abdullah and Tunku Azizah left the Balairung Seri, escorted by the Azuan Effendy and Datuk Pengelola Bijaya Diraja, and the personnels bearing the royal regalia.
 The Nobat accompanied them with the song Raja Berangkat (King is leaving).

 Royal Dinner

-The Malay Rulers and royal guests attended the Royal Dinner in conjunction with the coronation of the Yang di-Pertuan Agong XVI on 31 July 2019 at 8.30 p.m. at the Royal Palace's main dining hall.
+The Malay Rulers and royal guests attended the Royal Dinner in conjunction with the installation of the Yang di-Pertuan Agong XVI on 31 July 2019 at 8.30 p.m. at the National Palace's main dining hall.
 The meal served at the Royal Dining Room were selected by Tunku Azizah herself.